 - Cold Start is a doctrine developed by the Indian Armed Forces for use in a possible war with Pakistan.

 - It was developed as the limitations of the Sundarji Doctrine were exposed after the attack on the Indian Parliament.

 a).
 1 only b) 2 only c).
 Both 1 & 2 d).
 Neither 1 nor 2

 1).
-A National Security Doctrine is the need of hour for India.
+A National Security Doctrine is the need of the hour for India.
 Examine

 2).
 Recent terrorist attacks and other events have exposed the security lapses in India.
 What should be the measures that need to be taken to strengthen National Security?

 3).
-The Pathankot issue has given a wakeup call to India with respect to its National Security.
+The Pathankot issue has given a wakeup call to India concerning its National Security.
 Discuss